Senusiyya: Developments since 1859

 Muhammed al-Mahdi's growing fame made the Ottoman regime uneasy and drew unwelcome attention.
 In most of Tripoli and Benghazi his authority was greater than that of the Ottoman governors.
-In 1889 the sheik was visited at Jaghbub by the pasha of Benghazi accompanied by Ottoman troops.
+In 1889 the sheikh was visited at Jaghbub by the pasha of Benghazi accompanied by Ottoman troops.
 This event showed the sheik the possibility of danger and led him to move his headquarters to Jof in the oases of Kufra in 1894, a place sufficiently remote to secure him from a sudden attack.
-However, the Ottoman Sultan Abdulhamid II clearly wanted to maintain positive relations because he sent his aide-de-camp Azmzade Sadik El Mueyyed to meet Sheikh Mohammed al-Mahdi al Senussi twice, once to Jaghbub in 1886 and once to Kufra in 1895.
-Azmzade Sadik El Mueyyed published his journals on these visits in his book titled Journey in the Grand Sahara of Africa in 1897.

-The Senussi had Somali contacts in Berbera and consistently tried to rally Somalis to join their movement alongside their rivals, the Mahdists.
-Sultan Nur Ahmed Aman of the Habr Yunis himself a learned Sheikh regularly received Senussi emissaries and housed them.
+The Sanusi order had Somali contacts in Berbera and consistently tried to rally Somalis to join their movement alongside their rivals, the Mahdists.
+Sultan Nur Ahmed Aman of the Habr Yunis, himself a learned sheikh, regularly received Sanusi emissaries and housed them.
 Sultan Nur would go on to play a critical role in the subsequent Somali Dervish Movement starting in 1899.

-By this time a new danger to Senussi territories had arisen from the French colonial empire, who were advancing from the French Congo towards the western and southern borders the Wadai Empire.
+By this time a new danger to Sanusi territories had arisen from the French colonial empire, who were advancing from the French Congo towards the western and southern borders of the Wadai Empire.
 The Senussi kept them from advancing north of Chad.